Zemerik/Custom-Discord-Presence/README.md

 - Head over to the original repo, and open a [**PULL REQUEST**](https://github.com/Zemerik/Custom-Discord-Presence/pulls)

 Your pull request will be merged as soon as possible after it has been reviewed.

-## Support:

-- For any kind of support, it will be best to ask in my [discord server](https://discord.gg/w4mTtEsHRC).

 ## Thanks for Visiting
 Don't forget to leave a ⭐